-Thrush is a form of yeast infection that can cause uncomfortable symptoms.
+Thrush is a fungal infection that can cause uncomfortable symptoms.
 Thankfully, there are effective treatments and prevention methods to alleviate itching and pain, as well as clearing the infection completely.
 Vaginal thrush is an extremely common yeast infection that affects nearly 75% of women.
-Thrush in men is less common, however this can still occur and treatments provided at euroClinix (Diflucan, and Gyno-Daktarin) can be used by both men and women.
+Thrush in men is less common, however this can still occur and treatments provided at euroClinix.

 Though it is not necessarily dangerous, the infection can cause discomfort and should be treated as soon as possible.
-Although the infection can appear after sex, and it is possible to transfer thrush to your partner, it is not classified as an STI.
-Clinically proven vaginal thrush treatments are available online at euroClinix and can be purchased after completing a confidential and free consultation.
+Although the infection can appear after sex, and it is possible to transfer thrush to your partner, it is not classified as a sexually transmitted infection (STI).
+Clinically proven antifungal medications Diflucan and Gyno-Daktarin are available online at euroClinix for the treatment of thrush and can be purchased after completing a confidential and free consultation.

 Thrush is a condition caused by a yeast infection also known as Candida albicans, candida or vulvovaginal candidiasis.
 It can affect men, however the vast majority of people who experience thrush are women.

 Vaginal thrush is a very common condition and can be recurrent, especially if there are certain triggers or you have a long-term health condition.
 Approximately three-quarters of women in the UK will suffer from at least one yeast infection in their lives.
 Up to half of these women will experience a recurrence of this condition.
 It is most commonly women in their twenties and thirties who develop this condition, and can be provoked after sex although it is not a sexually transmitted infection.

 Yeast infections in men are uncommon, however can occur from time to time.
 It can be caused by several reasons and is categorised into three types of candida infections; Candida balanitis (infection of the penis), oropharyngeal candidiasis (oral thrush) and candida skin infection.